 The Thai Baht is commonly traded in pairs with major world currencies including the USD, AUS, EUR, GBP and JPY.
 Since the introduction of the Thai baht, it has been issued as coins, paper money and plastic polymer money.
 Thailand’s local currency is printed under the authority of the Bank of Thailand, and the coins are made at the Royal Thai Mint, a subsidiary of the treasury department.

 Under Thai Law, there are three reasons for a marriage to be terminated: Death, Divorce and Cancelled by Court.
 In Thailand, there are no differences between foreigners and Thais.
 Although it is a must for them to translate the documents which can be a bit complicated.
 To have a divorce in Thailand, your marriage should be based and recognized under Thai Law.
+Always take legal advice from a Thailand lawyer for more information.

 A lot of foreigners have been coming to Thailand and marry their Thai fiancées.
 For some, they wanted to do it overseas, but, mostly, marriages in Thailand have been their choice.
 For those planning to get married in Thailand, you should be aware about the difference between the two.
 Always check your prenuptial agreement as well as property rights in Thailand before getting married.